Table of Contents

 Contracts create rights and obligations between two or more parties.
-In most cases, a contract will also define how parties will perform those obligations and enforce those rights.
-Although most business contracts are express contracts, some are also implied contracts.
+They define how parties perform those obligations and enforce those rights.
+Most business contracts are express contracts, which differ from implied contracts in how parties communicate their agreement.

-One essential thing about an express contract is that when an agreement qualifies as a valid contract, any of the parties can enforce it.
-This makes contractual risk a real issue in business processes, so mitigating contract management risk is vital to doing business.
+When an agreement qualifies as a valid contract, any party can enforce it.
+This makes contractual risk a real issue in business processes — with even best-in-class companies losing 6.2% of annual revenue to contract value leakage — which is why mitigating contract management risk is vital to doing business.

 What is an express contract?

-An express contract is an agreement where parties explicitly spell out the contract terms, either orally or in writing.
-In this type of contract, parties are fully aware of their agreed-upon terms.
-They also know the terms are binding and that any party can take legal steps to enforce them.
+An express contract is an agreement where parties explicitly state all terms, either orally or in writing.
+Parties are fully aware of what they’ve agreed to.
+They understand the terms are legally binding and enforceable.

 Elements of an express contract